 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" and all peer-on-peer abuse is unacceptable and will be taken seriously.